tswayne/react-helper/README.md

 ## Server side rendering
    Server-side rendering can be very [useful](https://www.smashingmagazine.com/2016/03/server-side-rendering-react-node-express/).
 This library makes it very easy to server-side render your components.
 There are two methods to server-side rendering:
+   **If you are using JSX in your components and would like to render your components server side** - you must pre-compile your files, see https://github.com/babel/example-node-server as an example.
+More coming soon.

 1. In your controller, pass the relative path of your component instead of the registered component name to renderComponent:
    ```
    const reactHelper = require('react-helper');